 ‘Le Pain Quotidien’ translates as ‘The Daily Bread’, and this is a good insight in to the atmosphere that this restaurant chain are trying to create.
-Their menu is centred around their fresh artisan breads and pastries, and the interior design is big on long, communal tables and rustic farmhouse touches.
-It’s all meant to encourage a laid, back, ‘family dinner’ sort of vibe and it’s a formula that has clearly resonated with Londoners: every branch I’ve visited has been packed out.
+The interior design is big on long, communal tables and rustic farmhouse touches, all meant to encourage a laid, back, ‘family dinner’ sort of vibe.
+It’s a formula that has clearly resonated with Londoners: every branch I’ve visited has been packed out.

 We dined at the Covent Garden site in the main Piazza, at a table of four upstairs.
 At noon, when we arrived, our wait to be seated was relatively short, but it got a lot busier later on, with a twenty minute wait being common for parties bigger than two.
 This is however, pretty standard in such a tourist hot-spot on a Sunday afternoon.